Skip to content

 Neuroscience of nicotine addiction and treatment

-Advance innovative research that addresses the biology of nicotine addiction and treatment, with a goal of understanding and reducing tobacco use in populations that consistently have the highest smoking rates.
+Advance innovative research that addresses the biology of nicotine addiction and treatment, with a goal of understanding and reducing tobacco and nicotine product use and identifying effective therapies across the lifespan.

 Examples of relevant research topics: